 - 15 ounce can pinto beans drained and rinsed

 - 1 cup Milk plant based or dairy

 - Corn tortillas cut into strips

-- Place all ingredients except Silk and wheat bread in the bowl of a 5-quart slow cooker, and stir until combined.
+- Place all ingredients except milk and wheat bread in the bowl of a 5 to 6-quart slow cooker, and stir until combined.
 Cover, and cook on low for 4 hours.

 - Remove 3 cups of the soup and place in the bowl of a blender.
 Add the wheat bread to the soup in the blender, and blend until pureed and smooth.
-Return pureed soup to the crock pot, and add the Silk, and cover allow to heat through, about 10-15 minutes.
+Return pureed soup to the crock pot, and add the milk, cover, and allow to heat through, about 10-15 minutes.

 - While the soup finishes cooking, toss the tortilla strips into an ungreased (dry) cast iron or other skillet, and toast until golden and browned.

-- Serve the Slow Cooker Creamy Tortilla Soup hot garnished with toasted tortilla strips, avocado, cilantro, and/or red onion.
+- Serve the Slow Cooker Creamy Tortilla, hot, garnished with toasted tortilla strips, avocado, cilantro, red onion, sour cream, or shredded cheese.